Updated: Apr 21

 As a fitness coach and personal trainer, I never assume a client’s goal is weight loss but quite a few women bring up the topic themselves.
-So it should come as no surprise, when asked to write about self-love for Montana Woman Magazine, my thoughts jump straight to one particular form of self-love: body acceptance.
-As I set pen to paper to write this month’s column, I thought to myself “this is a great opportunity to clarify that my goal as a fitness coach is to help women enhance health and overall fitness, not to obtain one particular type of body.”
+So it should come as no surprise, when asked to write about self-love for a magazine I am a columnist for, my thoughts jumped straight to one particular form of self-love: body acceptance.
+As I set pen to paper to write the column, I thought to myself, “this is a great opportunity to clarify that my goal as a fitness coach is to help women enhance health and overall fitness, not to obtain one particular type of body.”

 Sure, sculpted muscles are often a by-product of our workouts, but I also want to help women let go of whatever preconceived notions they have of what a body “should” look like.
-That’s why I have loved pairing my work as a personal trainer with teaching pole dancing classes at Kalispell’s aerial studio “Levitation Nation.”
-I believe pole dance classes help liberate women from body image issues all together by turning the focus away from appearance and onto doing something extraordinary with their bodies, no matter their shape or size.
+That’s why I have loved pairing my work as a personal trainer with teaching pole dancing classes.
+I believe pole dancing helps liberate women from body image issues by turning the focus away from appearance and onto doing something extraordinary with their bodies, no matter their shape or size.
 After submerging myself for nearly a decade in pole dance culture, I can say for certain that sexy is absolutely not a body size - it’s an attitude, an air of confidence.
 Women are absolutely empowered when they learn what their body is capable of and it shows.

 I am certain no one can better relate to these cyclical seasons than every mother who has ever walked the earth.
 Forget the understandable norm for workouts to take a backseat to childcare.
 What about the myriad of changes bodies go through to grow little humans in the belly!
 Let the fact that we can carry life inside of us serve as a reminder that we have miracles in our body, and that should be celebrated!

 Besides, accepting your body doesn’t mean that it might stay this way or that way forever.
-You aren’t throwing the towel in on fitness all together.
+You aren’t throwing the towel in on fitness altogether.
 You are simply accepting yourself as a multi-faceted being striving for the delicate balance to uphold all of your needs and goals, yes?